icyJoseph/react-performance-study/README.md

 ## lazy-loading

-Performance is also affected by loading times.
+Performance is also affected by loading time.

 This application is very lightweight, which makes it easier to analyze what we are serving to the browser.